zestia/ember-wrap-urls/README.md

 Visit <a class="wrapped-url-link" href="http://example.com">http://example.com</a>
 ```

-To send in your own attributes:
+To send in your own arguments:

 ```handlebars
 <WrapUrls